confluentinc/event-streaming-patterns/docs/event-processing/chunking.md

 ## Implementation
 Use metadata to track each chunk so that they can be associated to their respective parent event:

-- Association between any given chunk and its parent message
+- Association between any given chunk and its parent event
 - The chunk’s position in the parent message
 - The total number of chunks in the parent message